 Harrington was not as fortunate.
 Memorials and other archived documents present a litany of his attempts to obtain other employment.
 In 1854, the people of Port Elizabeth requested that Harrington be given the position of Port Captain there; he applied for the post in 1855.
 Nothing was forthcoming from the Colonial Office and shortly afterwards Harrington, apparently unsuccessfully, made application for a post as Wharf Master at Algoa Bay, then for one as Port Captain at Port Nolloth, a tiny seaport on the north-western coast of Namaqualand, Northern Cape.
 He was, as they say, on the beach.

 As second cousin, Anthony Beckley has pointed out to me, the Steam Ship Phoenix also has relevance for our family history.
-The Waspe family – maternal grand parents to my grandmother Elizabeth Daisy McCleland arrived in Cape Town, South Africa from England aboard the Duchess of Northumberland on 3 May 1850 and then transferred to and traveled on the Steamship Phoenix to Port Elizabeth.
+The Waspe family – maternal grand parents to my grandmother Elizabeth Daisy McCleland – arrived in Cape Town, South Africa from England aboard the Duchess of Northumberland on 3 May 1850 and then transferred to and travelled on the Steamship Phoenix to Port Elizabeth.